Anthropology (ANT)

 3, 3/0; GA23

-Prerequisites: ANT 100.
-Overview of ancient civilizations of Mesoamerica, including Olmecs, Maya, Monte Alban, Teotihuacan, Toltecs, and Aztecs using archaeological evidence, hieroglyphic texts, iconography, and ethnohistorical sources.
-Comparative analysis of art, architecture, religion, political structure, economic and social organization of societies in Mesoamerica from archaic foraging groups through Spanish contact.
-Offered spring even years.
+Prerequisite: ANT100, or Instructor Permission.
+Overview of ancient civilizations of Mesoamerica, including Olmecs, Maya, Teotihuacan, and Aztecs, using archaeological evidence, hieroglyphic texts, iconography, and ethnohistorical sources.
+Comparative analysis of art, architecture, religion, politics, economics, and social organization of Mesoamerica societies from archaic foragers through Spanish contact.
+Offered every other year.

 ANT 312 ARCHAEOLOGY OF NORTH AMERICA